Skip to content

 Scarlet tanager

-The Scarlet Tanager is a beautiful medium-sized bird found in parts of North and South America.
-It belongs to the Cardinal family, and has striking red plumage with black wings and tail feathers.
+The Scarlet Tanager is a beautiful medium-sized bird in North and South America.
+It belongs to the Cardinal family and has striking red plumage with black wings and tail feathers.

-Its song is similar to other cardinals yet also unique in its own way – it’s recognizable by its high whistles that become lower towards the end.
+Its song is similar to other cardinals yet also unique in its way – it’s recognizable by its high whistles that become lower towards the end.

-The species feeds mainly on insects as well as berries from trees or shrubs during breeding season, when they may form loose flocks over open woodlands foraging for food.
+The species feeds mainly on insects and berries from trees or shrubs during the breeding season, when they may form loose flocks over open woodlands foraging for food.

-They are highly territorial birds during nesting season which happens between April and June each year; both males and females fiercely defend their nests against intruders such as cats or squirrels.Scientific classification:
+They are highly territorial birds during nesting season, between April and June each year; males and females fiercely defend their nests against intruders such as cats or squirrels.

 KingdomAnimalia